New lawsuits target state restrictions on abortion pills

 The cases were brought by a North Carolina physician who prescribes the pill, mifepristone, and GenBioPro, which makes a generic version of the drug and sued in West Virginia.

-While the lawsuits target specific state laws, they represent key legal tests that could determine access to abortion for millions of women.
+While the federal court lawsuits target specific state laws, they represent key legal tests that could eventually determine access to abortion for millions of women.
+Medication recently overtook in-clinic procedures as the most common form of abortion in the U.S.

 After the Supreme Court overturned the decision in June, previously adopted restrictions on abortion kicked in and two states adopted new ones.
-Currently, bans on abortion at all stages of pregnancy are being followed in 13 states and enforcement is being held up in several other states because of legal challenges.
+Currently, bans on abortion at all stages of pregnancy are being followed in 13 states.

-On top of that, 19 states — including North Carolina and West Virginia — impose limits on how physicians can prescribe and dispense abortion medications.
+On top of that, 19 states — including North Carolina and West Virginia — have separate laws controlling how, when and where physicians can prescribe and dispense abortion drugs.

 “West Virginia cannot override the FDA’s safety and efficacy determinations, nor can it disrupt the national market for this medication,” David Frederick, an attorney representing GenBioPro, said in a statement.